 Angela will take her time to determine the best size, colour and personal characteristics to create a realistic 3D shading effect.

 At Kawartha Cosmetic Clinic, we offer a sterile, clean and comforting setting where professionalism takes precedence.
-We assure each breast cancer survivor is treated with the upmost respect and care during her service.
+We assure each breast cancer survivor is treated with the utmost respect and care during her service.

 Saline Tattoo Removal

-Is the basic removal or lightening of unwanted tattoo’s and permanent makeup.
-This method of removal is much safer than laser and the area can be retattooed again after the treatment heals.
+This is the basic removal or lightening of unwanted tattoo’s and permanent make-up.
+This method of removal is much safer than laser and the area can be re-tattooed again after the treatment heals.
 A specialized, all-natural saline solution is implanted over your existing permanent makeup or small tattoo.
 Implanting the solution into the skin breaks up the healed pigment, and begins to lift the pigment out of the skin by osmosis.
 The pigment is slowly pulled to the surface of the skin and heals into a scab.
 When the scab falls off, that pigment falls off with it, leaving a lightened tattoo.